Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

  ------------|------------------|----------------------
- miniupnpc   | UPnP Support     | Firewall-jumping support libdb       | Berkeley DB      | Wallet storage (only needed when wallet enabled) qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data interchange format used for payment protocol (only needed when BIP70 enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled)
+ miniupnpc   | UPnP Support     | Firewall-jumping support libdb       | Berkeley DB      | Wallet storage (only needed when wallet enabled) jemalloc    | Memory allocator | Library to enhance the memory allocation and improve performances qt          | GUI              | GUI toolkit (only needed when GUI enabled) protobuf    | Payments in GUI  | Data interchange format used for payment protocol (only needed when BIP70 enabled) libqrencode | QR codes in GUI  | Optional for generating QR codes (only needed when GUI enabled)